 You should have a quick look at the following documents.
-There are links from the UofT EDK page to the Xilinx site for the Xilinx documents and the link for the Training Lecture is there as well.
+There are links from the UofT EDK page to the Xilinx site for the Xilinx documents and the link for the Training Lecture is there as well (see Tools Documentation, Resources and Access).